FAIMS/sftp-gateway/README.md

 * An uploaded file can be saved to the local filesystem.
 * An uploaded file can be pushed to an HTTP endpoint as a POST request.
+* An uploaded file can be pushed to a Webdav endpoint
 * An uploaded file can trigger an email notification.

 ### Configuration